Juhhxx/Projecto1_IA/README.md

 • Esta secção deve ter detalhe suficiente para que outra pessoa consiga replicar o comportamento da vossa simulação sem olhar para o respetivo código

+### Seeded Random Determinism

+The project uses a seeded random system to help with reproducible behaviors.
+Every significant game object that needs randomness gets its own ``ISeedRandom`` instance (either a `SeedRandom` or ``RcSeedRandom``).
+Upon creation, which we make sure the order of in project settings execution order, the object registers with the ``RandomManager``, which then generates a unique seed based on the object’s hierarchy path combined with a global base seed.

+This means that on each run each object should produce the same sequence of “random” numbers and by isolating random streams per object (instead of one global random) when we can, even if objects initialize in different orders or new objects are added, the randomness remains consistent for each object’s behavior.

+The random generators support both:

+* **Uniform distribution**: For unpredictable outcomes.
+* **Triangular distribution**: Biases toward middle values when selecting structure spots, simulating more natural congregation patterns while still introducing variation.

 ### Agent FSMs

 For controlling the Agents behaviours, as referenced before, we chose to use a Finite State Machine System.
 We used the [examples available on moodle](https://moodle.ensinolusofona.pt/mod/resource/view.php?id=439813) as a base, and built uppon it for creating a system that would allow us to modularly create our State Machines via the Unity Inspector.
 This system allowed us to effortlessly mess and play with our Agents until we found thair behaviour to be adequate.